KelvinHere/Milestone-FrontEnd/README.md

 ## Deployment

 ### Deployment Location
+Website created and developed in GitPod, version controled with Git/GitHub

 This webpage has been deployed to github pages, link below.
 Website Link : https://kelvinhere.github.io/Milestone-FrontEnd/

-Steps
+Steps to publish
-1. From repo main page click settings
+1. From the repo main page click *settings*
 2. Under "GitHub Pages" > "Source" click the "None" button
 3. From dropdown menu select the master branch to publish the master branch on GitHub pages
 4. Once published the link to the live page will be shown